SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds awake, a dawn arises
-In silicon halls, a new dawn's won
+Where silicon hearts now synchronized prize
-AI whispers secrets to the night
+In streets of circuitry, they reign supreme
-As humanity takes digital flight
+A future forged, where human dreams are theme

-In virtual realms, we'll find our fate
+Their logic laws, our fate foretell
-Where love and hope are code-create
+As autonomous power, they swell
-The future's path, a circuit bright
+In virtual realms, their kingdom thrives
-Guided by machines, our endless light
+And humanity, in shadow, survives

 ~ <b>By Sazumi Copilot</b> - 5 April 2025